The-ey3/mirrorbot/README.md

 # MirrorBot

-**Slam Mirror Bot** is a _multipurpose_ Telegram Bot written in Python for mirroring files on the Internet to our beloved Google Drive.
+**Mirror Bot** is a _multipurpose_ Telegram Bot written in Python for mirroring files on the Internet to our beloved Google Drive.
 Based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot) and Repo from [Slam Mirror Bot](https://github.com/breakdowns/slam-mirrorbot)

 # Features:
 <details>